Helbling-Technik/HelMoRo/docs/software/01_software_introduction.md

 # Introduction

-This section aims to explain and document the code necessary to run Helmoro.
+This section aims to explain and document the code necessary to run HelMoRo.
 All the relevant computation that allows Helmoro to navigate autonomously happens on board using ROS.

 Helmoro is equipped with the following electronic parts: